zold-io/blog.zold.io/_posts/2019/03/2019-03-31-data-immutability.md

 Each line describes a copy of the wallet you have locally on your disc: `#1` in the first line is the unique name of the copy;
-`89` is the accumulative score of all nodes, which provided exactly this version of the walle; `7n` is the total amount of them---there were seven nodes.
+`89` is the accumulative score of all nodes, which provided exactly this version of the wallet; `7n` is the total number of them---there were seven nodes.
 The information that goes after that is more obvious, I believe.
 It's the ID of the wallet, the balance, the number of transactions, the hex digest, and the size of the file.
 At the end of the line you see